-Grand Ole Opry – you really can’t come to Nashville and not see this place.
+Grand Ole Opry – you really can't come to Nashville and not see this place.
 This is the heart of country music and has so much history when it comes to having built this town.
-Plus the behind the scenes tour is amazing you can see the dressing rooms, the green room, and even get your photo taken on stage!
+Plus behind-the-scenes tour is amazing you can see the dressing rooms, the green room, and even get your photo taken on stage!

 The Hermitage, Home of Andrew Jackson – This is one of the most visited presidential homes in the country.
 There is so much history from his presidency and also from the time of slavery since he did own slaves.

 Johnny Cash Museum – We love all things Johnny Cash and this museum did not disappoint.
-Lots of history of him and June, some of Elvis and a lot country music info too.
+Lots of history of him and June, some of Elvis, and a lot of country music info too.